Research Hub > Types of USB Cables: The Ultimate Guide

 USB Type-C

-The new kid on the block, USB-C, can be found on most new tech, like cellphones, the Nintendo Switch or PlayStation 5.
+The new kid on the block, USB-C, can be found on new technology such as cellphones, the Nintendo Switch or Sony PlayStation 5.
 Capable of incredible speeds, USB-C cables are seeing more frequent use everywhere.
 Their ability to transfer data and power on a single cable has made USB-C a new standard in the tech industry.

-Be careful when purchasing this type of USB cables, as not all USB-C cables are created equal.
+Be careful when purchasing this type of USB cable, as not all USB-C cables are created equal.
 Some may be strictly for power or data transfer.
 Be sure to check the specs on your USB-C cables and devices before making any final decisions.
+This type of cable may also be called Thunderbolt or USB-C PD (for “power delivery”).

 Shop Now